-I was able to get around two hours sleep.
+I was able to get around two hours of sleep.
 Before long, the captain switched on the seat belt sign, and we commenced our descent, signalling the end of this very impressive flight.

 Japan Airlines business class – the verdict

 Japan Airlines offer a high standard of business class (undoubtedly operates one of the best business class products in the sky, and for good reason.
 Featuring a fabulous hard product, quintessential Japanese service plus magnificent food and wine options, this product is really very hard to fault.